WPSurfer.com

 • Other vulnerabilities present in Plugins, Themes, and the WordPress core

-Therefore, the security solution aims to address these issues.
+Therefore, this security solution aims to address these issues.

 First and Foremost : CloudFlare Firewall